worlddevelopment/engineering/README.md

        git status

-    2a Choose which (modified/new) files shall be committed:
+    2. a Choose which (modified/new) files shall be committed:
         *DON'T ADD/COMMIT THE engineering.ods BINARY DOCUMENT*

             git add <modified or new file pattern>

         OR
-    2b To unpack and add all the XML files of the `engineering.ods` document, there is a command that automates the unpacking and adding of the files to be committed:
+    2. b To unpack and add all the XML files of the `engineering.ods` document, there is a command that automates the unpacking and adding of the files to be committed:

             ./git.sh add

 4. Prevent merge or resolve conflicts: